How can I hear if I am not listening?

 I am lucky enough to visit a range of schools for a variety of reasons.
 An assertion that is often made is that ‘we have a knowledge-rich curriculum.
 I like this idea.
 It emphasises the importance of knowledge in education.
 Common sense suggests this is the right approach to schooling.
 A knowledge-rich curriculum will support pupils to access the world as we know it and help them learn how to live in it.
 Viewing knowledge as objectified cultural capital appears, on the surface, to make a lot of sense.
 As Gert Biesta (2015: 17) acknowledges: “The point of education is . . . that students learn something, that they learn it for particular reasons, and that they learn it from someone.”

 I began my teaching career (a long time ago) with this common-sense approach.
 Over time, presenting knowledge to pupils as objectified cultural capital became problematic.
 Different pupils responded in different ways, exacerbated when I moved from the leafy suburbs into the inner city.
 Knowledge became more ambiguous, particularly when working in the field of arts education.
-I had to keep shifting the something because the reasons behind what I was doing began to change.
+I had to keep shifting something because the reasons behind what I was doing began to change.
 I could no longer rely on presenting declarative knowledge as though it was context free and ahistorical.
 To value diversity and promote inclusion I needed a different approach.

 Focusing on knowledge from a teaching perspective meant that my voice dominated the classroom.
 I was not hearing my pupils or recognising their perspectives of the knowledge I was introducing.
 This did not enrich my classroom but rather created conditions where I began to impose certain types of knowledge on my pupils.
-In the worst cases this became a form of oppression.
+In the worst cases, this became a form of oppression.
 I was objectifying knowledge and objectifying the pupils I was teaching.
-I was not seeing them as subjectivethinking beings with agency . . . who can draw conclusions and can act upon those conclusions” (Biesta, 2015: 16).
+I did not see them as subjectivethinking beings with agency . . . who can draw conclusions and can act upon those conclusions” (Biesta, 2015: 16).
 It was important for me to progress towards bell hooks vision of education as the practice of freedom.
 The need to hear and recognise my pupils became a priority

 What is ‘freedom’ within the context of a classroom environment?
 As a classroom music teacher, I could not lose control of my classes.
 This loss of control was exacerbated in a music classroom full of noise-making instruments.
 As a newly qualified teacher, I was embarrassed when my classes disturbed my colleagues.
 There needed to be clear structures to my lessons where I would provide external input determined by someone else, usually the “great white men” (hooks, 1994: 37).
 These inputs would then lead to particular outputs.
 On the surface, this seemed much easier.
 Pupils could be controlled by being isolated behind desks and it was clear what needed to be taught.
 But this was not education as the practice of freedom.
 I had the knowledge, and my pupils did not.
 They depended on me to provide the answers, drawn from the past.
 I was securing their role in an established orthodoxy.
 Fundamentally, it was boring!